TritonDataCenter/rfd/rfd/0026/README.md

 A [volume object](#volume-objects) representing the volume with UUID `uuid`.

+#### Volume references

+Volume references represent a relation of usage between VMs and volumes.
+A VM is considered to "use" a volume when it mounts it on startup.
+A VM can be made to mount a volume on startup by using he `volumes` input parameter of the `CreateVm` VMAPI API.

+References are represented in volume objects by a `refs` property.
+It is an array of VM UUIDs.
+All VM UUIDs in this array are said to reference the volume object.

+When a volume is referenced by at least one VM, it cannot be deleted, unless the `force` parameter of the `DeleteVolume` API is set to `true`.

+When a VM that references a volume becomes inactive, its reference to that volume is automatically removed.
+If it becomes active again, it is automatically added.

 #### Volume reservations

+Volume references are useful to represent a "usage" relationship between _existing_ VMs and volumes.
+However, sometimes there's a need to represent a _future_ usage relationship between volumes and VMs that do not exist yet.

 When volumes are linked to the VM which mounts them at creation time, the volume(s) are created _before_ the VM that mounts them is created.